ryan-blunden/es7-module-loading-starter-kit/README.md

 ## Watcher for transpiling ES2015 files on save

-An experimental and very simple watcherhas been added.
+An experimental and very simple watcher has been added.
 You can run it by executing `npm run watcher`.

 ## Supported browsers